SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 >
 > 7.a.1 International financial flows to developing countries in support of clean energy research and development and renewable energy production, including in hybrid systems

-This means of implementation target is interpreted to cover research about a) international cooperation for clean energy research and technology, b) access to clean energy research and technology, and c) investment in clean energy research and technology and d) investment in energy infrastructure (inc. renewables).
+This target is interpreted to cover research about a) international cooperation for clean energy research and technology, b) access to clean energy research and technology, and c) investment in clean energy research and technology (all phrase 1), and d) investment in energy infrastructure (inc. renewables; phrase 2).
 Here, "clean" is interpreted to include also low-carbon due to the specific mention of cleaner fossil fuel technologies in the target.

-This query consists of 2 phrases.
-Phrase 1 covers everything to do with clean energy research and clean energy technologies, while phrase 2 covers investment in energy infrastructure and renewables generally.

 ##### Phrase 1

-The general structure is *sharing/investing/cooperation + clean energy*.
+The general structure is *sharing/investing/cooperation + clean energy/tech*.
+Major forms of renewable energy are included.

 ```Ceylon =
 TS=